panxulab/LSVI-ASE/README.md

 # More Efficient Randomized Exploration in RL with Approximate Sampling

-This repository contains the source code for the paper titled "More Efficient Randomized Exploration for Reinforcement Learning via Approximate Sampling."
+This repository contains the source code for the paper titled [More Efficient Randomized Exploration for Reinforcement Learning via Approximate Sampling](https://arxiv.org/abs/2406.12241).

 ## Installation Requirements